Impressions from the first day of UW Huskies fall camp: Start your engines … the QB competition is on

 OK, maybe it was coincidence that the Blue Angels were flying as the first practice of the season was starting, but it proved quite a backdrop for what Husky defensive coordinator Jimmy Lake said is a special day.

 “There is a lot of excitement,” Lake said.
-“You’ve got some rookies who have never played college practice in a real practice and you want to see how they are going to react.
+“You’ve got some rookies who have never played college football in a real practice and you want to see how they are going to react.
 That is a great icebreaker for everyone and I am sure a lot of the young guys are saying that was faster than I thought it would be, but are showering up and saying, ‘That was fun and I can’t wait to get back out here tomorrow.’
 The first day is always special.”

 Practice began about 10 minutes before the scheduled time of 3:05 and wrapped up about a half-hour before the scheduled end at 5:05.